 Phyllis Teicher Goldman, principal and founding partner

 Phyllis Teicher Goldman’s extensive experience in building development programs from the inside out has made her an expert in identifying and capitalizing on opportunities, and in translating and breaking down long-term strategies into concrete work plans.
 As vice president for external affairs at American Jewish World Service, Phyllis developed a cutting-edge communications and development program that grew the organization’s annual budget to $50 million from $7 million in just seven years.
 Previously, Phyllis served as the senior development executive at the New Israel Fund during a period of unprecedented growth.
 She also led development efforts as a trustee on a variety of boards and chaired successful capital campaigns for a variety of educational and cultural institutions.
-Phyllis currently serves as an evaluator for Slingshot.
+Phyllis served as an evaluator for Slingshot and currently serves on the Boards of Bend the Arc and Encounter.
 She holds an M.S. from the Columbia University School of Social Work and a B.A. from NYU.

 With almost 20 years experience in the non-profit field, Maggie has helped fuel and funnel $100 million philanthropic dollars to non-profit organizations focused on human rights, civil rights, international development, LGBTI rights, HIV/AIDS, STEM education and Jewish community programs.
 Previously, Maggie was the Director of Institutional Funding at American Jewish World Service (AJWS) and Gay Men's Health Crisis (GMHC).
 She has a Master in International Affairs from Columbia University and is a proud alumni of The College of William and Mary.

 Nancy Schwartz Sternoff z”l, principal and founding partner